Cankdeska Cikana Community College logo

 About Cankdeska Cikana Community College

-Cankdeska Cikana Community College empowers the Spirit Lake Dakota Nation through education and cultural preservation.
+Cankdeska Cikana empowers the Spirit Lake Dakota Nation through education and cultural preservation.

 Key Highlights

-• Established in the 1970s and chartered in 1974 by the Spirit Lake Dakota Nation.
+• A public tribal land-grant community college, established in the 1970s to serve the Spirit Lake Dakota Nation.

-• One of only seven tribal colleges in the U.S. to offer a degree in tribal administration (as of 2011).
+• One of only seven tribal colleges in the U.S. (as of 2011) to offer a degree related to tribal administration.

 Timeline